DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 ## Register the ODM redirect URL

 Get the endpoints.
-On OpenShift, you can get the routes with :
+On OpenShift, you can get the routes with:

 ```
 oc get routes
 ```